-The Membranes
+The Membrane

-- The membranes need to be cleaned only when they have lost up to 15% of their capacity due to fouling or the product quality degrades.
+- Membranes need to be cleaned only when feed pressures have risen 10% due to fouling or when the product quality degrades.
 The leading cause of fouling is from biological growth that occurs when the system is left unused without flushing or pickling.
 Fouling from mineral scaling can happen during operation under certain sea water conditions, and from rust.
 Monitor the product salinity and feed pressure bar graphs for higher than normal readings for the conditions.
-Other conditions can cause high pressure such as cold feed water or clogged filters.
-Low product flow is usually due to low voltage, damaged feed pump or Clark pump.
+Other conditions that can cause high pressure are cold feed water, high salinity feed water, and clogged filters.
+Low product flow is more likely to be due to low voltage, poor feed, or Clark Pump performance.
 Look for all other causes before cleaning the membrane.
-Membrane life can be shortened by excessive cleaning. - There are two types of cleaners: acid and alkaline.
+Membrane life will be shortened by excessive cleaning. - There are two types of cleaners: acid and alkaline.
 The acid cleaner (SC-3) will remove mineral scaling.
 The alkaline cleaner (SC-2) is used to remove biological by-products, oil, and dirt particles that get past the prefilters.
 If membrane performance is reduced and they have not been pickled recently, cleaning with both chemicals is recommended.
 The acid cleaner should be used first.
 If the membrane fails to respond to both cleanings, this is an indication of another problem with the system, or that it is time to replace the membrane.
 Contact Spectra Watermakers before removing a membrane.